 Housing costs in Temecula are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Temecula is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Temecula is a decidedly white-collar city, with fully 85.18% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Temecula is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Temecula who work in sales jobs (12.44%), management occupations (11.84%), and office and administrative support (11.61%).
+There are especially a lot of people living in Temecula who work in sales jobs (12.87%), management occupations (12.27%), and office and administrative support (11.16%).

 Also of interest is that Temecula has more people living here who work in computers and math than 95% of the places in the US.